sci-42ver/SICP_SDF/sicp_exercise.md

   - see wiki
     > if we had to work with a circular dependency (i.e. `b` depends on `a`, `a` depends on `b`).
     - Same as repo "If `a` and `b` don't reference each other, rearrange the code will solve the problem otherwise throw an error.".
+- [x] 20
+  - > so it is not surprising that the variables it binds are bound simultaneously and have the same scope as each other.
+    "the same scope" i.e. ["has the exprs as its region."](https://www.gnu.org/software/mit-scheme/documentation/stable/mit-scheme-ref/Lexical-Binding.html#index-letrec-1)
+    "are bound simultaneously" is implied by `lambda` application (just see the book "would be transformed into").
+  - a.
+    - > as shown in the text above i.e. 4.16
+    - almost same as "Consider a procedure with internal definitions, such as", then "would be transformed into", so just 4.16.
+    - As wiki meteorgan's shows, this is simpler than 4.16 since we don't need to traverse to get all `define`s.
+  - b.
+    - letrec:
+      E1: x->5
+      E11: '*unassigned*...
+    - let:
+      E1 same
+      E11: even?->lambda...
+      ~~Then `(even?
+5)` etc will be evaluated~~ so `lambda...` is created in E1 while the former is in E11.
+      Then when `lambda...` is applied it can only search E1 but it doesn't have the binding for `odd?`.
+      - see wiki leafac's for the more detailed examples. let
+        > in which the bindings of the lambda itself *are not in place.*
+    - As https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/6515/sicp.zip/full-text/book/book-Z-H-21.html#%_sec_3.2 shows the key problem is where we *~~define~~create* the lambda value which decides what bindings we can use when applying that lambda.
+- [ ] 21
+  - a.
+We can do similar to [Lambda_calculus_Y_combinator] "Given n = 4, for example, this gives:"...
+    Fib also see https://gist.github.com/z5h/238891 from https://stackoverflow.com/a/7721871/21294350.
 ### @TODO
-- 17
+- ~~17~~
   - > Design a way...
     See `test-sequential-and-simultaneous-evaluation.scm`.
 IMHO just making all `define`s before the rest is fine.
-      1. The above is not allowed by wiki meteorgan's.
+      1. The above is *not allowed* by wiki meteorgan's.
 This is fine due to not allow reordering.
 Also see the above.
 (SOLVED)
       2. If so, what is the difference from meteorgan's and the original `define`?
         See "So the above meteorgan's" in the following.
 (SOLVED)
       3. Most important, what is "simultaneous scope" at all?